DoctorKisow/Document-Library/Document Library/Penetration Testing/Penetration Testing.md

 <br/><br/>
 :link: [Public Penetration Testing Reports](https://github.com/juliocesarfort/public-pentesting-reports)<br/>

 The GitHub repository "public-pentesting-reports" curated by Julio Cesar Fort offers a comprehensive list of public penetration testing reports from various consulting firms and academic security groups.
 It serves as a valuable resource for understanding real-world security vulnerabilities and mitigation strategies by providing access to detailed assessments conducted on a wide range of systems and applications.
-The repository is maintained by Blaze Information Security and is widely used in the cybersecurity community.
+The repository is maintained by Blaze Information Security and is widely used in the cybersecurity community [^2].

 [[TOC]](#pentest-toc)
+[^2]: Juliocesarfort. (n.d.).
+GitHub - juliocesarfort/public-pentesting-reports: A list of public penetration test reports published by several consulting firms and academic security groups.
+GitHub. https://github.com/juliocesarfort/public-pentesting-reports

 ---
 ### <a id="pentest-references"></a>REFERENCES